-Plasma, often referred to as the "fourth state of matter”, is the term given to a gas that has become ionized.
-An ionized gas is one where the atoms of the gas have lost one or more electrons and have become electrically charged.
-The sun and lightning are examples of plasma in nature.
-Man made Plasma is formed by passing an electrical discharge though a gas such as air or oxygen.
-The interaction of the electric discharge and the process gas causes the temperature of the gas to increase significantly often exceeding 5,500°C (10,000°F), nearly as hot as the sun's surface.
+Plasma, often referred to as the "fourth state of matter," is used to describe a gas that has become ionized.
+Ionization occurs when the atoms of the gas lose one or more electrons, resulting in an electrically charged state.
+Examples of natural plasma include the sun and lightning.
+Man-made plasma is generated by passing an electrical discharge through a gas like air or oxygen.
+This interaction between the electric discharge and the process gas causes a significant temperature increase in the gas, often exceeding 5,500°C (10,000°F), which is nearly as hot as the sun's surface.

-plasma torches can be fed with process gases of widely varying chemical composition including air, oxygen, nitrogen, argon and others.
-This flexibility allows WPC to tailor the plasma torch system to best fit our customers’ needs.
-WPC's plasma technology can increase the energy of the process gas to between two to ten times higher than conventional combustion.
+WPC's plasma torches can be supplied with process gases of various chemical compositions, including air, oxygen, nitrogen, argon, and others.
+This flexibility allows WPC to customize the plasma torch system to best meet the needs of our customers.
+WPC's plasma technology can elevate the energy of the process gas to two to ten times higher than conventional combustion methods.

 What is Plasma Gasification